svnrnns/aurora-vue3/README.md

 ### removeHeaders

 Removes specified headers from the common headers Aurora instance.
 If no parameters are provided, removes all headers.
-Throws an **Error** if the parameter is not an array when provided.
+Throws an **AuroraClassError** if the parameter is not an array when provided.
 | Param | Type | Nullable | Desc |
 |-----------------------|-----------------|----------|--------------------------------------------------------------------------------------------------|
 | headerNames | Array<String> | &check; | An optional array containing the header names to be removed.
 If not provided, remove all headers |